Jayce Lewis: "Icon", 2009

 His self-produced solo single "Icon" was released in summer 2009, on EMI Records.
 It was heavily featured on VH1 and MTV Asia, resulting in him being artist of the month and becoming the headlining act of VH1 India Global Express Tour, covering four cities across India.
-"Icon" had a European release in 2010 and was also featured on Kerrang TV together with high rotations features on Scuzz's includeding a two-hour take over.
+"Icon" had a European release in 2010 and was also featured on Kerrang TV together with high rotations features on Scuzz's including a two-hour take over.

 The album's lyrics touch on several subject matters inspired by Lewis's life experiences.

 In 2009 Lewis found success following air-time in Asian territories and his broader concert touring, including Europe and North America.
 In February 2010, he headlined the Rock 'N India festival, which hosted events in New Delhi and Bangalore, alongside popular artists such as the Backstreet Boys and Richard Marx.
 Lewis was presented a DNA Artist of the Festival award plaque by the event's founder, Venkat Vardhan.